Mokshit06/tw-variants/README.md

 const redButton = `${button} ${tw`bg-red-500`}`;
 ```

+The grouping-syntax `tw-variants` uses is the same as the one used by `twind`.
+You can view the supported syntax [here](https://twind.dev/handbook/grouping-syntax.html)

 ## Tailwind CSS IntelliSense

 If you're using the "Tailwind CSS IntelliSense" Visual Studio Code extension, you can enable autocompletion inside `tw` by adding the following to your `settings.json`: